Xabi Alonso: Basque Country

-Alonso made his debut for the Basque Country national team in a friendly against Ghana on 29 December 2001 and received regular call ups since, while – due to his busy club schedule – not always being able to appear.
+Alonso made his debut for the Basque Country national team in a friendly against Ghana on 29 December 2001, and received regular call ups since, while – due to his busy club schedule – not always being able to appear.
 Most recently, Alonso appeared for Basque on 29 December 2012 in a 6–1 victory over Bolivia.

 Style of play

-A consistent and hardworking midfielder, Alonso is regarded as one of the best midfielders of his generation, and was effective both creatively and defensively.
+Known for his consistency and work rate, Alonso is regarded as one of the best midfielders of his generation, recognized for his effectiveness in both creative and defensive roles.

-With good technique, excellent vision, and varied passing range, he excelled in the centre in a deep-lying playmaking role, where he utilized his accurate long passing ability to create goal scoring chances for teammates; he also utilized a powerful and accurate shot from distance, and he was an effective set-piece and penalty kick taker.
+With good technique, excellent vision, and varied passing range, he excelled in the centre in a deep-lying playmaking role, where he utilized his accurate long passing ability to create goal scoring chances for his teammates; he also utilized a powerful and accurate shot from distance, and he was an effective set-piece and penalty kick taker.
 Due to his height, positioning, and physical characteristics, Alonso was also effective in the air, often contributing with headed goals from set pieces when he advanced into more offensive positions.

 In addition to his creative attributes, he was also capable of excelling as a defensive midfielder due to his strength and powerful physique, combined with his tenacity, tactical intelligence, aggressive tackling and his ability to read the game.
 He was at times criticised, however, for occasionally committing rash challenges and for his tendency to lose his composure and pick up unnecessary cards for particularly hard fouls.

 Regarding Alonso's playing style, Jonathan Wilson noted in a 2013 article for The Guardian that he was an example of a more creative interpreter of the holding midfield role, who, "although capable of making tackles, focused on keeping the ball moving, occasionally raking long passes out to the flanks to change the angle of attack like an old-style regista."
-His role has also been likened to that of a metodista ("centre-half," in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.
+His role has also been likened to that of a metodista ("centre-half", in Italian football jargon), due to his ability to dictate play in midfield as well as assist his team defensively.

-Since retiring, Steven Gerrard has said that he believes Alonso was the best midfielder he ever played alongside.
+Since retiring, Steven Gerrard has said he believes Alonso was the best midfielder he ever played alongside.
 In March 2017, his former Bayern Munich manager Pep Guardiola, to whom he has occasionally been compared due to their similar role and playing style, described Alonso as one of the best midfielders he had ever seen in his life.